LEARNAcademy/syllabus/javascript/arrays.md

 ```

 **.shift()**
-- Removes the first value in an array
+- Removes the value at the zeroth index of the array
 - The output of the method itself is the value that is removed

 ```javascript